 Because these public attorneys focus their energies on prosecuting criminal cases, they are generally very experienced.
-Therefore it is extremely important for a drunk-driving defendant to consult an attorney who has experience defending people charged with drunk driving.
-If you are concerned about preserving your rights as a defendant and want to strike a fair balance in court, you should strongly consider a skilled criminal-defense attorney such as one at The Gasper Law Group in Colorado Springs, Colorado, particularly one knowledgeable in drunk-driving law.
+Therefore it is extremely important for a drunk-driving defendant to consult a DUI attorney who has experience defending people charged with these types of crimes.
+If you are concerned about preserving your rights as a defendant and want to strike a fair balance in court, you should strongly consider a skilled criminal defense attorney such as one at The Gasper Law Group in Colorado Springs, Colorado, particularly one knowledgeable in drunk-driving law.

 Prosecutors Decide Whether to Pursue Drunk-Driving Cases in Court

 A prosecutor usually becomes involved in a drunk-driving case through a referral from the police who have investigated, arrested, searched and processed an alleged offender.
 In making the decision whether to go forward with a case, the prosecutor usually considers three things: whether the case is legally sound, whether it can be proved and the relevant policy considerations.
 If the prosecutor exercises his or her prosecutorial discretion by deciding not to go forward with a case, it will usually be over.